SAP-samples/teched2021-IIS162/exercises/ex2/README.md

 ## Model Your Process Diagrams

-> You can model your own diagram.
+> You can model your own diagrams.
 But always keep reuse in mind.
-There might be Business Activities you want to reuse.
+There might be Business Activities / Solution Activities you want to reuse.

 1. Model Your **Solution Value Flow** diagram to depict scope of the process.
 <br> ![](2021-11-11-16-53-11.png)